 This page explains how a person can be appointed to act as a guardian for a child in the event of a parent’s or a carer’s death.

-The term 'Testamentary Guardianship' refers to the process by which a guardian is appointed for a child in the event of their death.
+The term testamentary guardianship refers to the process by which a person (usually a parent or legal guardian of the child), known as the testator, appoints a guardian for a child to come into effect in the event of the testator’s death.
 A guardian would usually be a relative or friend who would be willing to care for the child.

 Once this takes effect, the guardian will have the responsibilities and duties towards the child akin to that of a parent.